RainingSea/cese/project/website/EcoFriendlyLivingTips/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'EcoFriendlyLivingTips' will be developed using Python for the backend logic and HTML for the frontend interface.
-The application will utilize the built-in HTTP server in Python to serve the web pages.
-User authentication will be handled through simple session management.
-The features will be integrated through a modular approach, with separate functions for each core feature within a single Python file.
-User data, tips, and resources will be managed through local text files for simplicity and efficiency.",
+"Implementation approach": "The web application 'EcoFriendlyLivingTips' will be developed using HTML for the frontend and Python for the backend.
+The application will utilize a simple file-based approach for data storage, where user accounts, tips, resources, and forum posts will be stored in separate text files.
+The application will be structured to handle user authentication, content submission, and community interactions through basic HTML forms and Python scripts.",

-"UI design": "The user interface will consist of a login page, a registration page, a dashboard for viewing eco-friendly tips, a submission form for new tips, a resource management section, a community forum, a profile management page, and a contact form.
-Navigation will be facilitated through a sidebar menu that links to each feature.
-Interactive elements will include forms for login, registration, tip submission, and contact, with basic validation for user inputs.",
+"UI design": "The user interface will consist of the following key components: 1) Login Page: A form for user authentication.
+2) Registration Page: A form for creating new accounts.
+3) Home Page: An introduction to eco-friendly living with navigation links to tips, resources, and the forum.
+4) Tips Page: A list of eco-friendly living tips with an option to submit new tips.
+5) Resources Page: A list of external resources with an option to add new resources.
+6) Forum Page: A community forum for discussions.
+7) Profile Page: A page for users to view and update their profile information.
+8) Contact Page: A contact form for users to reach the support team.",

 "Data Storage": "Data will be stored in local text files.
-Different types of data will be organized into separate files: 'users.txt' for user accounts, 'tips.txt' for eco-friendly tips, 'resources.txt' for external resources, and 'forum.txt' for community forum posts.
-No SQL database will be used.",
+Different types of data will be organized into separate files: 1) 'users.txt' for user accounts, 2) 'tips.txt' for eco-friendly living tips, 3) 'resources.txt' for external resources, 4) 'forum_posts.txt' for community forum posts.
+Each file will contain structured data, facilitating easy retrieval and management through simple file manipulations in Python.",

-"File list": ["main.py", "templates/login.html", "templates/dashboard.html", "templates/tips.html", "templates/resources.html", "templates/forum.html", "templates/profile.html", "templates/contact.html", "users.txt", "tips.txt", "resources.txt", "forum.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/home.html", "templates/tips.html", "templates/resources.html", "templates/forum.html", "templates/profile.html", "templates/contact.html", "users.txt", "tips.txt", "resources.txt", "forum_posts.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
+        -UserManager user_manager
+        -TipManager tip_manager
+        -ResourceManager resource_manager
+        -ForumManager forum_manager
         +main() str
-        +login() str
-        +register() str
-        +submitTip() str
-        +addResource() str
-        +viewForum() str
-        +updateProfile() str
-        +contactSupport() str
     }
-    class User {
+    class UserManager {
-        -username: str
-        -password: str
+        -users_file: str
-        +createAccount() bool
-        +validateLogin() bool
-        +updateProfile() bool
+        +login(username: str, password: str) bool
+        +register(username: str, password: str) bool
+        +update_profile(username: str, new_data: dict) bool
     }
-    class Tip {
+    class TipManager {
-        -content: str
+        -tips_file: str
-        +submitTip() bool
-        +getAllTips() list
+        +get_tips() list
+        +submit_tip(tip: str) bool
     }
-    class Resource {
+    class ResourceManager {
-        -url: str
+        -resources_file: str
-        +addResource() bool
-        +getAllResources() list
+        +get_resources() list
+        +add_resource(resource: str) bool
     }
-    class ForumPost {
+    class ForumManager {
-        -content: str
+        -forum_file: str
-        +addPost() bool
-        +getAllPosts() list
+        +get_posts() list
+        +submit_post(post: str) bool
     }
 ",
 [/CONTENT]